 Specialty Crop Block Grant

-This funding opportunity supports producer groups, industry organizations, and community-based groups in South Carolina to enhance the competitiveness and accessibility of specialty crops like fruits, vegetables, and horticultural products.
+This funding opportunity is designed to support producer groups, industry stakeholders, and community organizations in South Carolina that work to improve the competitiveness and accessibility of specialty crops like fruits, vegetables, and nuts.

 Award Range